vvnraman/cppcon-2022-cpp-neovim/slides/40-cli.md

 Note:
 - That is a json compilation database produced by CMake if you do either of things as shown at the top here.
-- Its a de-facto standard for passing information from the compiler to any tool which wants to consume it.
+- Its a de-facto standard for providing information from the compiler around how each file in the project was compiled.
-- I'm not getting into the details of whats in there, butI'll be happy to discuss that if we get time at the end.
+- I'm not getting into the details of whats in there, but I'll be happy to discuss that if we get time at the end.

 <!-- next slide -->